Tikings/tkonfig.nvim/README.md

 - Web_dev_icons : Intregration of icons for the different plugins
 - obsidian.nvim : for obsidian integration
 - markview : Live formatting of markdown text while editing it
+- vimtex : LaTeX LSP and improvement for coding